classico-trad-ecletico/comparative-histories/chapter.md

 |  1900 [CE]{.smallcaps} | Pioneers of modern design              |
 |  1950 [CE]{.smallcaps} | High Modernism and beyond              |

-@tafuri:1991introduzione [7] argued that the abuse of architectural history in design bred "reckless iconology and anachronism."
+Tafuri [-@tafuri:1991introduzione, 7] argued that the abuse of architectural history in design bred "reckless iconology and anachronism."
 Conversely, *A Global History*'s authors shunned stylistic analysis in general, including iconology.
 Still, they fell into the anachronistic pitfall